CYCOGS® Hybrid Snake Arms

-Some tasks will require different mated end effector appendages, such as a brush for painting, or a gripper to open a door.
+Some tasks will require different mated end effector appendages, like a brush for painting, or a gripper to open a door.

-The ability to change end effector tooling and sensors is enhanced with the combination of the snake arm rotary platform.
+The ability to adapt end effector tooling and sensors are enhanced with the combination of the snake arm rotary platform.

 The expanded work envelope allows more access to tools and sensor storage locations.

-Such storage locations can be located in or on the body of the robot, or external to the robot, in various locations such as a tool crib.
+Such storage locations can be located within or on the body of the robot or external to the robot, in various locations like a tool crib.

 Such exchangeable tools and sensors may include claws, pinchers, hooks, hands, drills, brushes, rollers, cameras, laser scanners, etc.

-The robot arm end effector can employ a camera embedded inside the snake arm for aligning and coupling with different tools and sensors
+The robot arm end effector can employ a camera embedded inside the snake arm for aligning and coupling with various tools and sensors

 as well as for guiding the installed tool to its task.